The Promise (Girls Aloud song): Composition

 "The Promise" was compared to Phil Spector's Wall of Sound technique.

 "The Promise" is an homage to 1960s music, particularly American record producer Phil Spector's famous Wall of Sound technique.
 It has been described as "a 1960s-influenced pop gem given a contemporary Girls Aloud twist".
 Peter Robinson, however, noted that the song "also hinted at a mellower side of 1970s New York disco, as if it were some sort of long soundtrack from a deleted scene in Saturday Night Fever."
 The song is written in A major with a time signature in common time and a tempo of 88 beats per minute.
 The vocal range spans from G♯_{3} to C_{5}.
 The chord progression varies throughout the song, but chords include E, Am, C, A, Dm, and D. "The Promise" is composed in rondo form, the chorus serving as the song's only repeated section.
-A key change takes place before the song's final chorus.
+A key change takes place before the song's final chorus, in which it is in B-flat major.
 Both the radio edit and the album version of the song were edited from the full-length version for release.
 The radio edit lasts 3:42 and has a cold ending.
 The album version of "The Promise" is around fifteen seconds longer, opting for a repeat and fade of Sarah Harding's first verse following the final chorus.